External Links « Previous

 Dynamic Equivalence (thought for thought, paraphrase) translations like the NLT, TPT (Passion), MSG (Message), TLB (Living), et al. can be helpful in thinking about a text of Scripture.
 Yet they are by nature once removed from the actual text.
 Reading one of these is similar to reading a commentary in that you are getting someone else’s thoughts and insights second-hand, rather than getting them directly for yourself from Scripture.

-ChatGPT, Grok and other AI tools can be useful for finding out things.
+ChatGPT, Claude, Grok and other AI tools can be useful for research and finding out facts.
 But they have an inherent danger of diluting and diminishing our discipleship (learning of Him, and learning from Him).
-Our goal here is not just to get through this class with a passing grade – it is to grow in grace and in the knowledge of our Lord, to grow as His disciples and be better equipped to be His hands and feet in this broken world.
-Also, there are good reasons to be believe that AI tools are not trustworthy in the long run.
+Our goal here is not just to get through this class with a passing grade – it is to grow in grace and in the knowledge of our Lord as His disciples, and to learn to hear the voice of the Spirit more and more.
+So you will be better equipped to be His hands and feet in this broken world.

 Grades